Semiparametric point process modeling of blinking artifacts in PALM: Summary and discussion

 \section{Summary and discussion}

-In the present paper, we have established the IBCpp family of spatio-temporal clustered point processes, and we have provided results on the mark correlation functions for these models.
-Using an IBCpp particularly well-tailored to PALM data, the PALM-IBCpp, we described a procedure for estimation of parameters, allowing for a quantification of data artifacts.
-We considered a real dataset expressing LAT-mEos3.2 PA-FP, where the PALM-IBCpp model fit resulted in a close reconstruction of the spatio-temporal clustering behavior.
-From the refitting and simulation studies we saw that we can precisely estimate kinetic blinking rates under a variety of different protein and blinking conditions, and further provide valuable information about the number of reappearances and total lifetimes of PA-FP, even when the blinking model is misspecified.
+In the present paper we have established the IBCpp family of spatio-temporal clustered point processes, which is suitable for SMLM data, and we have provided a useful result on the mark correlation function.
+We constructed the PALM-IBCpp, which is an IBCpp model particularly well-suited for PALM data, and we have presented an algorithm for estimation of the blinking dynamics.
+The special structure of the mark correlation function in the IBCpp family allows for a semiparametric, moment-based approach to estimation, which can be carried out without having to specify a model for the proteins.
+The methods were validated on nuclear pore complex reference data, where we could demonstrate a close correspondence between the model fit and expected blinking targets.

-The special structure of the mark correlation function in the IBCpp family allows the moment-based approach to be carried out on any arbitrary ROI, without having to specify a model for the proteins.
-This is perhaps the most important feature of our method, because it guarantees that the estimated kinetic rates are directly applicable to the ROI being analyzed.
-The well-known sensitivity of PA-FP photodynamics to the experimental conditions \citep{Annibale2011a, Staudt2020} means that kinetic rates obtained via a calibration sample may not be entirely relevant in another sample, further emphasizing the importance of being able to directly estimate data artifacts from a given ROI.
+To demonstrate how the PALM-IBCpp can aid cluster analysis in PALM studies, we considered a real dataset expressing the adaptor protein LAT.
+We devised a blinking corrected global envelope test for CSR, and demonstrated it on the LAT data.
+In this way we could show that roughly half of the cell was subject to significant protein clustering, while the other half was not significantly different from CSR.
+We also performed a refitting study, again demonstrating the ability of the PALM-IBCpp model to accurately recover blinking dynamics in a realistic setting.

-As our focus has been on estimation on data artifacts, we opted for a simplified disretization scheme and kinetic photoswitching model in the PALM-IBCpp, and we used an estimation scheme based on functional data summaries and moment methods.
-Such tools are unlikely to be sufficient for fitting more complex descriptions of photoblinking, but on the other hand are fast to compute, and involve only low-dimensional optimization problems due to the step-wise procedure.
-As a result, it is possible to quickly analyze many ROI as part of a larger analysis, or for lowering the variance of the kinetic rate estimates by means of averaging.
+The ability to obtain blinking dynamics from any given ROI, without a need for calibration data or parametric modeling of protein locations, is perhaps the most important feature of our method, as it ensures that the estimated kinetic rates are relevant to the ROI being analyzed.
+The well-known sensitivity of PA-FP photodynamics to the experimental conditions \citep{Annibale2011a, Staudt2020} means that kinetic rates obtained via a calibration sample may not be entirely applicable in another sample, emphasizing the importance of being able to directly estimate data artifacts from a given ROI.
+Another key aspect of our method is how quickly it can be carried out, even on large ROIs.
+Fitting to the LAT ROI in \Cref{sec:data_sect}, which consisted of $21742$ localizations, took $45$ seconds to complete, on a laptop with an Intel Core i7 Processor (4x 1.80 GHz).
+The RAM usage was similarly modest, requiring $1.5$GB at the peak.